 Fair dealing is a long-standing feature of Canadian copyright law that permits certain uses of copyright material in ways that do not unduly harm the interests of copyright owners, but which could have significant social benefits.
-In Canada, fair dealing does not infringe copyright and is limited to the purpose of research, private study, education, parody or satire:
+In Canada, fair dealing does not infringe copyright and is limited to the purpose of research, private study, education, satire, parody, criticism, review or news reporting:

-- HPL staff and members may make copies for specific purposes under the fair dealing provision of the Copyright Act including Controlled Digital Lending.
-Any concerns of the legitimacy of staff copying for these purposes will be referred to the Library's Chief Librarian or delegate. - HPL's copying services, whether the copy is made by Library staff or a member, are provided without a motive of financial gain.
-The fee charged is intended to cover a portion of the costs of the Library.
+- HPL staff and users may make copies for specific purposes under the fair dealing provision of the Copyright Act including Controlled Digital Lending.
+Any concerns of the legitimacy of staff copying for these purposes will be referred to the Library's Chief Librarian or delegate. - HPL's copying services, whether the copy is made by Library staff or user, are provided without a motive of financial gain.
+The fee charged is intended to cover a portion of the Library's costs accumulated while providing this service.

-HPL will make available copies of the Copyright Act and post signage to make members aware of the Copyright Act.
+HPL will make copies of the Copyright Act and Access Copyright available and post signage to make users aware of the Copyright Act.

-Hamilton Public Library retains copyright for content created by the Hamilton Public Library including the digitization of Local History & Archives collections.
-When content is created by the Hamilton Public Library (and HPL is the copyright holder), it is covered under a Creative Commons Attribution-Non-commercial 2.5 Canada License.
-This material can be used for personal or research use without prior permission.
-HPL requests attribution in the personal and scholarly use of the material.
-A credit line, "Courtesy of Local History & Archives, Hamilton Public Library" should be provided if material reproduced from the Library's collections is published for commercial or non-commercial purposes in print, online, or in other media.
-Commercial use including but not limited to: reproductions, redistribution, publication, or transmission whether by electronic means or otherwise without prior written permission from the Hamilton Public Library is prohibited.
+Hamilton Public Library retains copyright for content created by the Hamilton Public Library including the digitization of Local History and Archives collections.
+When content is created by the Hamilton Public Library (and HPL is the copyright holder), it is covered under a Creative Commons Attribution-Non-commercial 4.0 International licence.

+A credit line, "Courtesy of Local History and Archives, Hamilton Public Library" should be provided in all cases.
+Commercial use is prohibited without prior written permission from the Hamilton Public Library.
+Commercial use includes but is not limited to reproductions, redistribution, publication, or transmission, whether by electronic means or otherwise.

-Local History & Archives is a contributing partner to The Commons on Flickr, which contains images from photograph collections held in cultural heritage institutions around the world.
-All images from Local History & Archives featured on The Commons have "no known copyright restrictions," either as they are in the public domain or the copyright is owned by the Hamilton Public Library.
+Local History and Archives contributes to online platforms which aggregate material held in cultural heritage institutions.
+All images from Local History and Archives featured on such platforms are in the public domain or the copyright is owned by the Hamilton Public Library.